Jwk12345/railsfriend/README.md

 # Friend List App

-Hello My Name is Jie, this is my first ruby on rails app
+Hello My Name is JW, this is my first ruby on rails app